 - 1. The statement "This proposal requires fieldwork in the Antarctic." must be included as the last line of the Project Summary. - 2.
-A Logistics Requirement and Field Plan must be included as a Supplementary Document and will be subject to peer review.
+A Logistics Requirements and Field Plan must be included as a Supplementary Document and will be subject to peer review.
 This document must be responsive to NSF feedback received from the required Concept Outline review.
-This document is limited to two pages including text and figures, and must contain: - A brief statement of research objectives and why the research can only be done, or is best done, in Antarctica; - A description of the geographic region and field sites to be investigated, including GPS coordinates of sites, where possible. - Desired deployment schedule, team size, and a justification for the requested number of field team members; - A description of field and laboratory activities, including types of samples to be collected and needs for specialized sample collection that require scientific diving; - A description of resources needed including facility use, field camps, modifications, or field installation requirements; - A description of instrumentation to be deployed on aircraft, autonomous platforms, scientific instruments, or equipment with special support requirements; - o A description of utility (power, water, heat, etc.) and data communications/network requirements beyond routine email and telephone services; - An estimate of the amount of cargo and gear, associated with the project, including a description of traverse or other specialty equipment needs from USAP; - A summary of any education or outreach activities requiring support from the field or main stations; - Inclusion of the following statement "This Logistics Requirement and Field Plan incorporates NSF feedback from the Concept Outline submission".
+This document is limited to two pages including text and figures, and must contain: - A brief statement of research objectives and why the research can only be done, or is best done, in Antarctica; - A description of the geographic region and field sites to be investigated, including GPS coordinates of sites, where possible; - Desired deployment schedule, team size, and a justification for the requested field team members; - A description of field and laboratory activities, including types of samples to be collected and collection methods; - A description of scientific diving activities; - A description of resources needed such as station facilities use, field camp and field facility requirements, vehicles, etc. Any known and necessary modifications to existing USAP resources must be identified; - A description of instrumentation to be deployed on aircraft, autonomous platforms, scientific instruments, or equipment with special support requirements; - A description of utility requirements (power, water, heat, etc.) beyond normal office/laboratory/dorm needs and a description of data communications/network requirements beyond routine email and telephone services; - An estimate of the amount of cargo and gear, associated with the project; - A summary of any education or outreach activities requiring support from the field or main stations; - Inclusion of the following statement "This Logistics Requirement and Field Plan incorporates NSF feedback from the Concept Outline submission".

 NSF reserves the right to seek institutional verification for appropriate qualifications of all field participants.
 NSF encourages projects that require additional field labor to add students who come from historically underrepresented groups to the field team.
-USAP maintains a web portal with information about research stations, ships, field camp support, and logistics (https://www.usap.gov/).
-Information about the science support process, and associated timeline is available at (https://www.usap.gov/proposalInformation/).